Mustafaa71/Derpy-app/README.md

     ```

 ## Contact

-For any inquiries or feedback, please contact us at [m.almeer.swe@gmail.com](mailto:email@example.com).
+Don't hesitate to reach out with any inquiries or feedback.
+Please contact me at[m.almeer.swe@gmail.com](mailto:email@example.com).